Kycermann/deno-kv-plus/README.md

 ## 🌱 Contributing

-We appreciate your contributions!
-Please open an issue first to discuss any changes before submitting a Pull Request to avoid any disappointment.
+I appreciate your contributions!
+Please open an issue first to discuss any changes before submitting a Pull Request to avoid disappointment.
+By opening an issue or Pull Request, you agree that the content is your own work and you grant an unlimited, non exclusive non revokable licence for your work to be used in this project.